KhoaHuynh02/WTF-repo/README.md

 does anyone know copyright laws?

 ## Endnote
-a picture of the group that brought you the WTF (plus joe, he's da real homie.)
+a picture of the group that brought you the WTF (plus joe, he's the real homie.)

 ![Los Pingüinos Me La Van a Mascar](https://i.kym-cdn.com/entries/icons/facebook/000/047/271/los_penguins.jpg)